-Dr. Li-Ming Su specializes in urology (urinary tract disease) and practices in Gainesville, FL.
-Clinical interests for Dr. Su include adrenalectomy (adrenal surgery), laparoscopic radical nephrectomy, and kidney stones.
-Dr. Su is professionally affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
-After attending Weill Cornell Medical College for medical school, he completed his residency training at New York-Presbyterian Hospital.
-Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Su takes.
-He has received the following distinction: Distinguished Customer Service Award, UF Health, Gainesville, FL.
+Dr. Li-Ming Su sees patients in Gainesville, FL.
+His medical specialty is urology (urinary tract disease).
+Areas of expertise for Dr. Su include adrenalectomy (adrenal surgery), laparoscopic radical nephrectomy, and kidney stones.
+His professional affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+Before completing his residency at New York-Presbyterian Hospital, Dr. Su attended medical school at Weill Cornell Medical College.
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+Dr. Su has received professional recognition including the following: Distinguished Customer Service Award, UF Health, Gainesville, FL.

 Relevant Interests: , laparoscopic radical nephrectomy, robotic partial nephrectomy, laparoscopic nephroureterectomy , laparoscopic nephrectomy, robotic nephroureterectomy